 Nurseries are also a place where families can meet other expat or local parents who may be part of or willing to join an informal parent support group.

-Special needs education in Rome
+Special-needs education in Rome

 Inclusive education is deemed important in Italy, ensuring that children with disabilities can receive a proper education integrated with everyone else.
-Rather than separate children with special needs, schools of all sorts, be it international, public, or private, must offer various support systems.
+Rather than separate children with special needs, schools of all sorts, be it international, public or private, must offer various support systems.
 Schools adapt to the student and can provide services for their needs.
 However, expat parents should contact the schools directly to discuss the sorts of needs the family has and capacity of the school to meet those needs.

 Homeschooling in Rome

 Homeschooling in Italy is legal but not common nor widely known about.
-Parents have the right to educate their children outside of an established school setting, however, they must notify their appropriate school authorities each year if they intend to do so.
+Parents have the right to educate their children outside of an established school setting, but they must notify their appropriate school authorities each year if they intend to do so.
 Parents must have both the technical and economic capacity to homeschool their children.
-In other words, they must have completed a schooling level beyond that which they are teaching their children as well as the financial ability to educate their children.
+In other words, they must have completed a schooling level beyond that which they are teaching their children as well as the financial capacity to educate their children.
 Although these rules and guidelines are in place, they are fairly relaxed and parents need not provide documentation to justify themselves.

 Tutors in Rome

 Like in other cities around Italy, tutoring is common.
 Many students enjoy extra support and classes from a tutor who can assist year-round or closer to exam periods, depending on the requirements and ability of the tutor.
 Parents can conduct internet searches, finding a range of online portals.
-Bear in mind that tuition must be on the terms of both the family and the tutor regarding matters like scheduling, and so a degree of flexibility on either side may be negotiated.
+Bear in mind that tuition must be on the terms of both the family and the tutor regarding matters like scheduling, so a degree of flexibility on either side may be negotiated.